 Reemployment benefits for unemployed former federal civilian employees are available under the Unemployment Compensation for Federal Employees (UCFE) program.
 To meet unemployment compensation eligibility for federal civilian employees, however, seniors must earn a sufficient amount of wages during their state’s base period.
 Similar to unemployment compensation for federal civilian employees, qualifying seniors may obtain benefits under the Unemployment Compensation for Ex-Servicemembers (UCX) program if they are eligible to do so.
 To meet unemployment compensation eligibility for ex-service members, seniors must be former active duty members and they must have been discharged from the military under honorable conditions.
 In addition to unemployment compensation for ex-service members, however, former members of the National Oceanographic and Atmospheric Administration (NOAA) may obtain benefits under the UCX program.

-Find Out About Disaster Unemployment Assistance
+Learn About Disaster Unemployment Assistance

 Disaster Unemployment Assistance (DUA) is available to qualifying senior citizens and other U.S. residents as part of the Emergency Assistance Act of 1974.
 Seniors may complete a Disaster Unemployment Assistance application if they meet program requirements and believe they are eligible to receive these DUA benefits.
 To meet disaster unemployment assistance eligibility requirements, however, employment must be interrupted or lost as the result of a major natural disaster.
 Additionally, senior disaster unemployment benefits are only available to claimants who are not eligible for standard unemployment insurance (UI) compensation.
 If petitioners do meet senior disaster unemployment assistance eligibility requirements, however, they may file a claim through their state’s Unemployment Insurance Agency as soon as DUA benefits become available in the state in which they live.
 However, senior disaster unemployment assistance is not available at all times.